What is Dry Needling?

 Acupuncture is the combination of the ahshi needling with the needling of other more distant and adjacent points that affect the problematic area with greater effect.

-The dry needling/basic ahshi approach is also very focused on physical symptoms and doesn’t treat the root of such symptoms in the same way that the inclusion of other acupuncture techniques can; ie. the use of points for causative factors such as stress and metabolic problems.
+The dry needling/basic ahshi approach is also very focused on physical symptoms but doesn’t treat the root of such symptoms in the same way that the inclusion of other acupuncture techniques can; ie. the use of points for causative factors such as stress and metabolic problems.

 Is Dry Needling Safe?